Anigwe 18 points, 22 rebounds as Cal women beat UNC 92-72

 UP NEXT

-California plays its second-round game Monday night against top-seeded Baylor or Abilene Christian, who played the second game in Waco on Saturday.
+California plays its second-round game Monday night against top-seeded Baylor, which beat Abilene Christian 95-38 in the second game in Waco on Saturday.

 More AP college basketball: https://apnews.com/WomensNCAATournament and https://twitter.com/AP_Top25